MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-troubleshooting-proxy.md

 #### Client certificates aren't prompting when expected

 The device identification mechanism can request authentication from relevant devices using client certificates.
 You can upload an X.509 root or intermediate certificate authority (CA) formatted in the PEM certificate format.
 These certificates must contain the public key of the CA, which is then used to sign the client certificates presented during a session.
-For more information about client certificates, see [Client-certificate authenticated devices](proxy-intro-aad.md#client-certificate-authenticated-devices).
+For more information,  about client certificates, see [Client-certificate authenticated devices](proxy-intro-aad.md#client-certificate-authenticated-devices).

 **Recommended steps**